 Deciding Factors

-- Very easy to use: In addition to the social-media-style pages, posting, and messaging, the advertising works similar to Google AdWords.
+- Easy to use: In addition to the social media-style pages, posting, and messaging, the advertising works similarly to Google AdWords.

-- Huge professional network: LinkedIn is a worldwide social media platform with over 810 million members.
+- Large professional network: LinkedIn is a worldwide social media platform with over 1 billion members.

-- Research candidates: Profiles show experience, skills, recommendations, and more
+- Research candidates: Candidate profiles show experience, skills, recommendations, and more.

-- Special recruiting program: LinkedIn Recruiter lets you conduct in-depth searches for talent, reach out to potential candidates and track applicants
+- Social recruiting program: LinkedIn Recruiter lets you conduct in-depth searches for talent, reach out to potential candidates, and track applicants.

-- Promote job openings and recruiting events: Post on your LinkedIn business page or create sponsored ads
+- Promotes job openings and recruiting events: Post jobs on your LinkedIn business page or create sponsored ads.

-- Message potential and current candidates using LinkedIn’s InMail
+- LinkedIn InMail: Message potential and current candidates.

-LinkedIn profile and business pages are free and easy to put together.
-Besides that, LinkedIn is also one of our top recruiting apps for finding new hires.
+LinkedIn’s profile and business pages are free and easy to put together.
 It offers a paid plan specifically for recruiting, but its free tools are easy to use for research and reaching out to potential candidates.

 In short, LinkedIn is best for: